lb3361/gigatron-lcc/README.md

 Additional options recognized by the assembler/linker `glink' are documented by typing `glink -h`

   * Option `-rom=<romversion>` is passed to the linked and helps selecting runtime code that uses the SYS functions implemented by the indicated rom version.
 The default is `v5a` which does not provide much support at this point.

   * Option `-cpu=[456]` indicates which VCPU version should be targeted.
 Version 5 adds the instructions `CALLI`, `CMPHS` and `CMPHU` that came with ROMv5a.
 Version 6 will support AT67's new instruction once finalized.
 The default CPU is the one implemented by the selected ROM.

-  * Option `-map=<memorymap>{,<overlay>}` is also passed to the linker and specify the memory layout for the generated code.
+  * Option `-map=<memorymap>{,<overlay>}` is also passed to the linker and specifya memory layout for the generated code.
 The default map, `32k` uses all little bits of memory available on a 32KB Gigatron, starting with the video memory holes `[0x?a0-0x?ff]`, the low memory `[0x200-0x6ff]`.
 There is also a `64k` map and a `conx` map which uses a reduced console to save memory.

-	Maps can also manipulate
-	the linker arguments, insert libraries, and define the initialization function that checks the rom type and the ram configuration.
-A second map `sim` is similar but produces gt1 files that run in the emulator [`gtsim`](gigatron/mapsim) with a library that
-	redirects `printf` (and only this for now) to the emulator standard output.
+	Maps can also manipulate the linker arguments, insert libraries, and define the initialization function that checks the rom type and the ram configuration.
+For instance, map `sim` produces gt1 files that run in the emulator [`gtsim`](gigatron/mapsim) with a library that redirects `printf` and all standard i/o functions to the emulator itself.
 This is my main debugging tool.

 ## Basic types

   * Types `short` and `int` are 16 bits long.
 Type `long` is 32 bits long.
 Types `float` and `double` are 40 bits long, using the Microsoft Basic floating point format.
 Both long arithmetic or floating point arithmetic incur a significant speed penalty.

   * Type `char` is unsigned by default.
 This is more efficient because the C language always promotes `char` values into `int` values to perform arithmetic.
 Promoting a signed byte involves a clumsy sign extension.
 Promoting an unsigned byte comes for free with most VCPU opcodes.
-For signed bytes, use `signed char` or use the compiler option `-Wf-unsigned_char=0`.
+If you really want signed chars, use `signed char` or maybe use the compiler option `-Wf-unsigned_char=0`.
 The preprocessor macros `__CHAR_UNSIGNED` or `CHAR_IS_SIGNED` are defined accordingly.

 ## Examples